 Responses were received from 27 of the 31 participants (87.1 percent) representing five of the six geographic regions with Europe producing most comments and Africa the least.
-There was a fairly even distribution between the three employment groups and genders (see Table III).
+There was a fairly even distribution between the three employment groups and genders.